 Optional: Customize your deployment¶

-At this point, you have your first, working local deployment of Great Expectations.
+At this point, you have your first, working local deployment of Great Expectations using the V3 (Batch Request) API.
 You’ve also been introduced to the foundational concepts in the library: Data Contexts, Datasources, Expectations, Profilers, Data Docs, Validation, and Checkpoints.

 Congratulations!
 You’re off to a very good start.